 Hello, I'm Kelly Boyle....

-I'm a UK based artist with a love for connecting and expressing through creativity.
+I'm a UK based artist with a love for drawing.
+I connect and express through creativity.
 You can mainly find me doodling on the go, hugging random dogs and eating cake around the streets of Leeds, West Yorkshire or other lands.

 Thanks for stopping by and taking the time to check out my work.
 If you'd like to know more about my creative process take a read of the below frequently asked questions.